Softvelum/mpeg2ts/README.md

 See also output examples in Wiki.

+This code was used during MPEG-TS streaming feature set development (https://wmspanel.com/nimble/mpeg2ts) in Nimble Streamer media server (https://wmspanel.com/nimble).

 This product is released under MIT license.

-Please also take a look at Nimble Streamer freeware media server (https://wmspanel.com/nimble) and its MPEG-TS streaming feature set (https://wmspanel.com/nimble/mpeg2ts).